TheCase/IPMIView.app/README.md

 sh script.sh
 ```

-You should now have an application icon in your Applications folder.
+You should now have an application icon in your user's ~/Applications folder.

 #### Using the KVM Console